All SAT Critical Reading Resources

 In approaching this question, let's first figure out what financial relationship is discussed in the second paragraph, and then compare it to the answer choices.
 In the passage's second paragraph, the narrator says that he thinks many men would use their estates and finances "to secure rare and remarkable persons of any kind . . . from the dangers of necessity," or in other words, to financially support intellectuals who might otherwise lack for necessities without such support.
 Now let's consider the answer choices: "Shop owner and customer" cannot be correct because the donors aren't purchasing anything from the intellectuals.
 The money the intellectuals are given isn't expected to be paid back, so "Money lender and borrower" cannot be correct either.
 "Master and apprentice" involves the learning of a trade or skill, and the intellectuals aren't teaching the donors anything, so that can't be the correct answer.
 "Feudal lord and peasant" can't be correct either, as the intellectuals aren't being paid for work that they do specifically for the donor.
 "Patron and artist" is the best answer because patrons provide for the needs of artists, allowing them to concentrate solely on their art, just as the donors in the second paragraph supply the intellectuals' needs so that they can focus on their work.

-Example Question #5 : Recognizing The Main Idea In Argumentative Humanities Passages
+Example Question #3 : Main Idea, Details, Opinions, And Arguments In Argumentative Humanities Passages

 Adapted from a letter of Thomas Jefferson popularly known as “A Dialogue Between the Head and Heart” (October 12th, 1786) in Volume II of Memoir, Correspondence, and Miscellanies, from the Papers of Thomas Jefferson (1830)